pulumi/docs/reference/pkg/python/pulumi_aws/sns/index.md

 <dl class="attribute">
 <dt id="pulumi_aws.sns.TopicSubscription.delivery_policy">
 <code class="descname">delivery_policy</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.sns.TopicSubscription.delivery_policy" title="Permalink to this definition">¶</a></dt>
 <dd><p>JSON String with the delivery policy (retries, backoff, etc.) that will be used in the subscription - this only applies to HTTP/S subscriptions.
-Refer to the [SNS docs](<a class="reference external" href="https://docs.aws.amazon.com/sns/latest/dg/DeliveryPolicies.html">https://docs.aws.amazon.com/sns/latest/dg/DeliveryPolicies.html</a>) for more details.</p>
+Refer to the <a class="reference external" href="https://docs.aws.amazon.com/sns/latest/dg/DeliveryPolicies.html">SNS docs</a> for more details.</p>
 </dd></dl>

 <dl class="attribute">